radrash1/AI-Project/README.md

 With this model, we are able to read and understand traffic signs which are a very important task for all autonomous vehicles.

 ![Coding](https://d2h0cx97tjks2p.cloudfront.net/blogs/wp-content/uploads/sites/2/2019/12/graphical-user-interface-project-in-python.png)
-Figure 1 shows the AI output of detecting what is the traffic sign and its meaning.
+Figure 1 shows the AI output of recognizing what is the traffic sign and its meaning.

 ## C.  DATASET

-For this project, we are using the public dataset of traffic sign.
+For this project, I am using the public dataset of traffic sign.
 The dataset contains more than 500 images of different traffic signs.
 It is further classified into 40 different classes.
 The dataset is quite varying, some of the classes have many images while some classes have few images.
 The size of the dataset is around 100 MB.
 The dataset has a train folder which contains images inside each class and a test folder which we will use for testing our model.